Chicken Vindaloo

 Storage instructions

-To store: Let the curry cool completely, then store it in an airtight container in the refrigerator for up to three days.
+To store: Let the curry cool completely, then refrigerate it in an airtight container for up to 3 days.

 To freeze: Transfer leftovers to a freezer-safe container and freeze for up to six months.

-Reheating: Reheat on the stovetop or microwave in 30-second intervals.
+Reheating: I like to reheat on the stovetop with a splash of broth or milk, or in the microwave in 30-second intervals.

 Frequently asked questions